-- That supporting funds are raised in a manner that avoids individual assessment to students. - That all students who are members of the group have equal opportunity for participation. - That students are not forced into participation beyond regular school time against their wishes and that suitable arrangements are available for those who choose not to attend.
+- 1. That supporting funds are raised in a manner that avoids individual assessment to - 2.
+That all students who are members of the group have equal opportunity for participation. - 3.
+That students are not forced into participation beyond regular school time against their wishes and that suitable arrangements are available for those who choose not to